How do I care for and clean memorial glass jewellery safely?

 Glass gemstones containing memorial ashes are highly durable, but they still need a little bit of care to keep them shiny and protected from damage.
 If the gemstone is housed in a setting or a piece of jewellery, you’ll also need to tend to the metal to prevent it from collecting dirt and becoming tarnished.

-In this guide, we’re looking at the best ways to care for glass memorial jewellery, and a few things you’ll want to avoid in order to keep your precious keepsakes safe and secure.
+In this guide, we’re looking at the best ways to care for memorial glass jewellery, and a few things you’ll want to avoid in order to keep your precious keepsakes safe and secure.

 Caring for glass gemstones